Geoff Hill (Northern Ireland journalist)

 Geoff Hill (born 21 May 1956) is an author, journalist and long-distance motorcycle rider living in Belfast.
 He is a critically acclaimed author and award-winning feature and travel writer.

-He studied at Queen's University Belfast from 1975–1979, where he was editor of The Gown, and graduated with a BA in English Language and Literature.
+He studied at Queen's University Belfast from 1975 to 1979, where he was editor of The Gown, and graduated with a BA in English Language and Literature.

 While at Queen's, he earned a Blue by making his first appearance for the Northern Ireland men's volleyball team.
 He went on to captain the team at the 1981 Commonwealth Championships and to play for Northern Ireland 122 times, still an Irish record.